Timilof/Timilof.GITHUB.IO/app/README.md

   I'm using the [restcountries](https://restcountries.eu/) API.
   I haven't come across any restrictions in my use case, the only problem i found was routing to each country's capital however it wasn't limiting rather a case of understanding.

-  i collect the data asynchronously with a promise
+  I collect the data asynchronously with a promise
   ```javascript
   getData: function(url) {
     return new Promise(function(resolve, reject) {